Klattet/StudassBot/README.md

-# Student-Assistant-LLM-Interface-Bot
+# Student-Assistant-LLM-Robot
-A bot designed to act as an interface for the Student-Assistant-LLM API.
+A bot designed to act as a virtual assistant and help students with their assignments.